Best Composite Decking Material: Expert Guide by The Custom Deck Guys

 Fiberon

-• Popular Lines: Fiberon Concordia (High-end, 4-sided cap, 50-year warranty), Fiberon Sanctuary (Mid-range, multi-tonal).
+• Popular Lines: Fiberon Concordia (high-end, four-sided cap, 50-year warranty), Fiberon Sanctuary (mid-range, multi-tonal).

 Deckorators

-• Identity: Structural integrity and ultra-low movement.
-MBC boards (Voyage, Vault) have a unique core composition that uses minerals instead of wood.
+• Identity: Structural integrity through Mineral-Based Composite (MBC) technology.
+MBC boards (Voyage, Vault) use mineral cores instead of wood.

 Envision

-The Critical Difference: 3-Sided vs. 4-Sided Capping
+The Critical Difference: Three-Sided vs. Four-Sided Capping

-Popular Decking Profiles
+Decking Profiles

 An outdoor balcony or deck area on a sunny day.
 The flooring is made of gray composite decking material with a wood grain texture.
 A black metal railing encloses the area, and beyond the railing is a view of lush green trees and grass.